 The Silk thread is also worth mentioning.
 A very thin silk thread can be used to sew very delicate fabric without compromising the quality of seams.
 Also because it’s thin it blends easily with the fabric and stitches are not very obvious.
 For sewing delicate silk this thread is an absolute must.
 If you are interested in how to work with natural silk fabric check out my tutorial “Helpful tips to avoid frustration when sewing silk”.

 Shiny threads (metallic, mylar) are often used for adding pizzazz to your creations.
 Threads in this category vary wildly in quality and in general the saying “you get what you pay for” holds here, cheaper threads tend to be lower quality.

 A metallic thread that is poorly constructed has the tendency to snag and will actually bite into your sewing machine’s metallic parts, the metallic part is quite abrasive.

 Good quality threads try to “hide” the metallic part in such a way that it doesn’t have direct contact with the thread guides or the needle.
 Both metallic thread and mylar will require you to be careful and probably lower the speed of sewing.

 There are a number of units that measure the weight of a thread, usually the weight per a certain unit of length.
 The most used systems are (there are others also, see Wiki explanation here https://en.wikipedia.org/wiki/Units_of_textile_measurement):

 Weight: it shows how many kilometers of thread are needed to make 1kg.
-If weight is 40, it takes a length of 40km to make 1kg of thread.
-Lower the number, heavier the thread.
+If the weight is 40, it takes a length of 40km to make 1kg of thread.
+The lower the number, the heavier the thread.